Nottingham-CTU/REDCap-Minimization/README.md

   submission of form* is **not** selected.
 The allocation will be visible from when the randomize button is clicked until the user navigates away from the form.

+### Roles which can perform manual randomizations
+Specify the role names (one per line) which are allowed to perform manual randomizations.
+Manual randomizations bypass the minimization process and allow an allocation to be directly chosen.
+This may be useful to facilitate randomizations when the system is unavailable.

 ### Diagnostic download mode
 Select whether headings in the CSV download are standard (includes event/arm prefixes on fields), or always omit event/arm prefixes.
 This only affects longitudinal projects.